zhihanyang2022/zhihanyang2022.github.io/_posts/sutton_barto/2020-07-21-policy-iteration-in-practice.md

 Q_{\pi}^{\infty}(\text{start}, \uparrow)  =\sum_{k=0}^{\infty} \gamma^{k}(-1) = \frac{-1}{1 - \gamma}
 $$

 Since the estimate is equal to the true value in the limit, we see that policy evaluation indeed converges when discounting is used.
+Unlike previously, the true value of (start, up) is a real number and we can explicitly check for convergence by checking whether the difference between the LHS and the RHS of the update rule is smaller than some constant.

 **Epsilon-greedy policy.** Let’s consider using $$\gamma=1$$ and a epsilon-greedy policy (where $$\epsilon$$ is the probability of random chosing an action).